-It's 30 times the size of a regular iron and measures 101cm x 30cm - just smaller than regular ironing board.
+It's non-stick Teflon plate is 24 times the size of a regular iron and measures 90 cm x 31 cm.
+(Just smaller than a regular ironing board).

 That means you can press (or steam!) king-size bedding with ease.

-That's because you can either use the Speedypress as a dry press or a steam press that doesn't spray out water.
+You can use the Speedypress as a dry press or a steam press that doesn't spray out water.
 So unlike with a lot of steam generator irons, you won't need to put a towel down to catch the excess water.

 What I really like about this one is it's 2600W but only uses the same electricity as a regular iron.
 This is because of the way the heating plate has been designed.

-To sweeten the deal, Speedy Press give a 2-year guarantee and say their commercial-grade product is good for 600 hours of ironing a year.
-That's 25 entire days!!!
+To sweeten the deal, Speedypress provide a 12-month warranty and say their commercial-grade product is good for 200-hours of ironing a year.

-This all makes the Speedy a strong contender for the best heavy-duty ironing press on the market in 2020.
+This all makes the Speedypress Ultra XL a strong contender for the best heavy-duty ironing press on the market in 2022.

 This is the second model from Speedypress on our list.
 But as they're made in the UK and make some of the best ironing presses - I'm going to make an exception!